bjankord/create-react-app-perf-test/README.md

 ## The problem

-You want to do performance testing on React components / app but don't want to set up everything needed to get a test app set up as well as the tooling needed to collect performance metrics.
+You want to do performance testing in a reproducible test environment on React components but don't want to set up everything needed to get a test app set up as well as the tooling needed to collect performance metrics.

 ## This solution

-Using [create-react-app](https://github.com/facebook/create-react-app) + [puppeteer](https://github.com/GoogleChrome/puppeteer) + [this custom script](https://github.com/bjankord/create-react-app-perf-test/blob/master/perf-test.js), you can get [performance timing metrics](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceTiming), [page metrics from puppeteer](https://github.com/GoogleChrome/puppeteer/blob/v1.11.0/docs/api.md#pagemetrics), as well as [metrics from puppeter trace file via tracealyzer](https://www.npmjs.com/package/tracealyzer).
+Using [create-react-app](https://github.com/facebook/create-react-app) + [puppeteer](https://github.com/GoogleChrome/puppeteer) + [this custom script](https://github.com/bjankord/create-react-app-perf-test/blob/master/perf-test.js), you can get a reproducible test environment to collect [performance timing metrics](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_timing_API), [page metrics from puppeteer](https://github.com/GoogleChrome/puppeteer/blob/v1.11.0/docs/api.md#pagemetrics), as well as [metrics from puppeteer trace file via tracealyzer](https://www.npmjs.com/package/tracealyzer).

 ## Usage